Mushkin Redline Vortex 512GB: budget PCIe 4.0 NVMe review (2026)

 Redline Vortex Performance & Benchmarks

 The 512 GB Vortex delivers 6,750/2,635 MB/s sequential reads and writes.
-Gaming load times are competitive with any PCIe 4.0 drive.
-Under sustained writes, the smaller NAND pool limits SLC cache size, and the drive transitions to native speeds faster than the 1 TB variant.
+Gaming load times are competitive with any PCIe 4.0 drive, since read speed dominates that workload and the Vortex's read rating is genuinely strong for its price tier.
+Under sustained writes, the smaller NAND pool limits SLC cache size, and the drive transitions to native speeds faster than the 1 TB variant, meaning large file copies slow down sooner than they would on a bigger Vortex.

 Mushkin Redline Vortex 512 GB vs M.2 4.0 x 4 peers